certtools/intelmq/docs/user/bots.rst

 * `sslmode`: Database sslmode, can be `'disable'`, `'allow'`, `'prefer'` (default), `'require'`, `'verify-ca'` or `'verify-full'`.
 See postgresql docs: https://www.postgresql.org/docs/current/static/libpq-connect.html#libpq-connect-sslmode
 * `table`: name of the database table into which events are to be inserted
 * `fields`: list of fields to read from the event.
 If None, read all fields
+* `reconnect_delay`: number of seconds to wait before reconnecting in case of an error

 **PostgreSQL**